 Academic History

-Haidt is a social psychologist whose research examines the intuitive foundations of morality, and how morality varies across cultures, including the cultures of American progressives, conservatives, and libertarians.
+Jon Haidt is a renowned social psychologist whose research examines the intuitive foundations of morality and the cross-cultural variations between progressive, conservative, and libertarian values.

 2024 Center for Sustainable Media's Social Media Heroes